dOrgTech/OpenRaise/README.md

 * **bondingCurve**: The 'avatar' of the bonding curve.
 It serves as the external interface to interact with the curve, with automated market maker and dividend tracking functions.
 * **bondedToken**: Token native to the curve.
 The bondingCurve Contract has exclusive rights to mint and burn tokens.
 * **collateralToken**: Token accepted as collateral by the curve. (e.g. WETH or DAI)
 * **reserve**: Balance of collateralTokens that the curve holds.
-This reserve is used whenever a **collateralToken** holder wants to liquidate and sell back to the curve.
+This reserve is used to pay bondedToken holders when they want to liquidate and sell their tokens back to the curve.
 * **beneficiary**: Entity that receives funding from the purchase of bondedTokens.
 This would typically be the DAO Avatar.
 * **splitOnBuy**: Percentage of incoming collateralTokens distributed to beneficiary on buy().
 This is implicitly set by the spread between the buy and sell curves at the given point.
 The remaining portion is added to the reserve.
 * **splitOnPay**: Percentage of incoming collateralTokens distributed to beneficiary on pay().
 This is an explicit parameter, with the remainder being distributed among current bondedToken holders.